Author: Jon Brandon, Ph.D., Chief Learning Officer, Album Health

 As a practicing licensed psychologist, I became quite adept at predicting which of my patients would achieve emotional health and which would continue to struggle.
 It’s this simple.
 Those patients who are fully engaged in the therapeutic process and work hard to achieve their goals get healthy — those who did not, have poorer outcomes.

 While it’s easy to blame the patient for not getting better, what I learned is that not everyone has a natural ability to remain self-motivated.
 Most of us need ongoing encouragement and guidance to keep up the hard work required to better our health.

-As we were conceptualizing AlbumHealth’s population health solution, I wanted to create a new construct that provided the support that most people need to stay on track with their care plan.
+As we were conceptualizing AlbumHealth’s Emotional Health+ Program, I wanted to create a new construct that provided the support that most people need to stay on track with their personalized behavior plan.
 This type of support is essential to meaningful and sustainable behavior change.

 EASE continuously monitors the 4 key participant constructs that best determine success: Engagement, Adherence, Satisfaction, and Effectiveness.

 Through EASE, we intentionally measure engagement and adherence daily.
 When our data indicates that engagement is waning, the platform triggers an outreach response to re-engage the participant.
 To understand how we apply this construct in the real world and help participants stay engaged, meet Carmen.

 When Carmen enrolled in AlbumHealth’s Emotional Health+ Program, she was 30 and suffering from fibromyalgia, moderate anxiety, and high blood pressure.
 Her SF-36 scores indicated reduced functioning, and responses to our health assessment uncovered weekend binge drinking.